 I legit did the 365 Goddess ritual on September 7th, 2003, by coating a yellow candle with Dragon’s Blood oil and praying to Durga for “Awakening.”
 It’s detailed in my journal from that period followed by a bunch of peppy and bubbly things with exclamation points.
 I don’t know what kind of Awakening that was, just that it was Awakening, not awakening.
 I was sixteen, so that’s unsurprising.
 (What’s more telling is that the journal then went back into my anxieties about school because I was taking 200/300-level college classes and felt challenged outside of math classes for the first time in my life.)
 I spent a lot of the September 7th entry pointing to the ways in which I felt Durga was answering these prayers.

 Of course, goddesses don’t answer prayers immediately.
 I prayed for change and Awakening, and I got it.
 It’s not something I regret, but a lot of things happened before September 2004 rolled around.
 At sixteen, I hung out with other weirdo teens online and engaged in some unhealthy web-based escapism.
 I was bullied in school, so all of that is unsurprising.
 That year, my online friendship group imploded into teen drama.
 I left an online community.
 I stopped fearing that one of my few remaining Internet friends would leave me digitally alone forever and started challenging her conspiracy theory beliefs.
 I became more religiously active in my local community.
-I found Sannion’s Sanctuary and (unfortunately) listened to other Neopagans who said that polytheists weren’t spiritual enough, but I would continue to be drawn to Hellenism until I converted at 20.
-I started realizing I was gay, it terrified me, and I tried really hard to be straight.
+I found Sannion’s Sanctuary and (unfortunately) listened to other Neopagans who said that polytheists weren’t spiritual enough, but I would continue to be drawn to worshipping the Hellenic Gods in a more culturally sensitive way until I decided it was a better religious framework at 20.
+I started realizing I was gay, it terrified me, and I tried really hard to be straight for what would ultimately be a long ordeal — I didn’t come out to my mom until 2015.
 The rest of what happened was highly personal stuff that I won’t describe on the open Internet.